Yomguithereal/kotatsu/README.md

-  -m, --mount-node   Id of the mount node in the generated HMTL index.                      [string] -o, --output       Output path (either directory or filename).                            [string] -p, --port         Port that the server should listen to.                          [default: 3000] -s, --source-maps  Should source maps be computed for easier debugging? [boolean] [default: false] --babel            Use Babel to compile the files.                      [boolean] [default: false] --es2015           Is your code written in ES2015?                      [boolean] [default: false] --index            Path to a custom HMTL index file.                                      [string]
+  -m, --mount-node   Id of the mount node in the generated HMTL index.                      [string] -o, --output       Output path (either directory or filename).                            [string] -p, --port         Port that the server should listen to.                          [default: 3000] -s, --source-maps  Should source maps be computed for easier debugging?  [boolean] [default: true] --babel            Use Babel to compile the files.                      [boolean] [default: false] --es2015           Is your code written in ES2015?                      [boolean] [default: false] --index            Path to a custom HMTL index file.                                      [string]